yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 Use `delayed_capture_settings` or `delayed_cancel_settings` if:

-- You want Yuno to automatically finalize or void an authorized transaction.
+* You want Yuno to automatically finalize or void an authorized transaction.
-- You don’t want to rely on manually calling `/capture` or `/cancel`.
+* You don’t want to rely on manually calling the `capture` or `cancel` endpoints.
-- You need retry behavior in case of failure (`simplified_mode = true`).
+* You need retry behavior in case of failure (`simplified_mode = true`).

-Avoid them if:

-- You need to support **partial capture** (not supported via delay).
-- You plan to control the capture/cancel process manually in real time.

 ## Field reference